neajul/New-Dependencies/Notes/Unfiltered Notes.md

 ## Squatting (offline)

 - amsterdam, city of squats
+- evicition is always imminent
+  - *see building servers*
 - Deporpriating instead of apropriating, **making available**
   - **available to who?**
   - In a way things that are being discussed in open source community are super obvious in squatting community, no you can NOT come in